2006 United States Grand Prix

-Report

 Background

 The Grand Prix was contested by eleven teams with two drivers each.
 The teams (also known as Constructors) were Renault, McLaren, Ferrari, Toyota, Williams, Honda, Red Bull, BMW Sauber, MF1, Toro Rosso and Super Aguri.

 Going into the race, Renault driver Fernando Alonso led the Drivers' Championship with 84 points, ahead of Michael Schumacher on 59 points and Kimi Räikkönen on 39 points.
 Giancarlo Fisichella was fourth with 37 points while Felipe Massa was fifth on 28 points.
 In the Constructors' Championship, Renault were leading with 121 points, Ferrari and McLaren were second and third with 87 and 65 points respectively, while Honda on 29 and BMW Sauber on 19 points contended for fourth place.
 Renault and Fernando Alonso had so far won the majority of the races, including victory in the preceding Canadian Grand Prix.
 Championship contenders Schumacher and Fisichella had each gained victories, and Räikkönen, Juan Pablo Montoya had each gained second-place finishes.
 Massa, Jenson Button, Ralf Schumacher and David Coulthard had achieved third place podium finishes.